perryjm/notes-gospel/Glossary/Holy Ghost.md

 "The Holy Ghost is the third member of the Godhead.
 He is a personage of spirit, without a body of flesh and bones.
 He is often referred to as the Spirit, the Holy Spirit, the Spirit of God, the Spirit of the Lord, or the Comforter."
 [See Holy Ghost](https://www.churchofjesuschrist.org/study/manual/gospel-topics/holy-ghost)

 ## Roles
-- Guide us in our decisions as we strive to stay on the path leading to eternal life.
+- Guides us in our decisions as we strive to stay on the path leading to eternal life.
 - Protects us from physical and spiritual danger
 - Grant gifts of the spirit for our benefit and benefit of those we love and serve ([D&C46:9-11](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/46.9-11?lang=eng#p9))
 - Comforts us ([John 14:26](https://www.churchofjesuschrist.org/study/scriptures/nt/john/14.26?lang=eng#p26)).
 As the soothing voice of a loving parent can quiet a crying child, the whisperings of the Spirit can calm our fears, hush the nagging worries of our life, and comfort us when we grieve.